Emirates (airline): In-flight entertainment system (ICE)

+Information

 The system is based on the 3000i system from Panasonic Avionics Corporation.
 ICE provides passengers with a direct data link to BBC News.
 ICE is the first IFE system to be connected directly to automatic news updates.
 This is complemented by ICE's Airshow moving-map software from Rockwell Collins.
 Exterior cameras located on the aircraft can be viewed by any passenger through the IFE system during takeoff, cruise, and landing.
 Emirates was also one of the first airlines to introduce a high-speed, in-flight internet service along with Singapore Airlines, by installing the Inmarsat's satellite system and became the second airline in the world to offer live international television broadcasts using the same system.